-Only real life each morning are a few shepherds guiding cows and goats to pastures beyond.
+Only life each morning are a few shepherds guiding cows and goats to pasture beyond.

 And the chirping of birds.

-And sometimes a van will past to halt – facing the mountain backdrop, delivering a photographer and crew and a bride and groom for some well-posed love shots.
-Once, it was two lesbians – one in suit, tie and sunglasses and the other a princess gorgeous in white flowing gown.
+And sometimes a van will pass to a halt – facing the mountain backdrop, delivering a photographer and crew and a bride and groom for some well-posed love shots.
+Once, it was two lesbians – one in suit, tie and sunglasses and the other a princess gorgeous in a white flowing gown.

 Yet it isn’t all wine and roses here.

-This happened for at least a week – practicing, until disaster stuck …
+This happened for at least a week – practicing until disaster struck …

 Serious injury, for sure.